 For more information on the nutritional and medicinal properties of dandelions, go to this article by Leaf Lady.
 Be careful not to confuse dandelion plants with Hawksbeard, which can look very similar.
 Hawksbeard won’t kill you, but it certainly doesn’t offer the great nutritional benefits of dandelion.
-Here is a video showing how to tell them apart.

 The third weed-gem is called Lamb’s quarter (or Chenopodium album), also called goosefoot, wild spinach, pigsweed or fat-hen.
 Lamb’s quarter is a European relative of spinach and beets.
 It can be found along roadsides, in overgrown fields, on vacant lots, in disturbed soil, and is probably growing in your own backyard.
 The plants get to be quite tall, reaching up to 6 feet or even taller.
 But after flowering, they are usually found lying down if not supported by neighboring plants.

 Lamb’s quarter has diamond shaped leaves with shallow “teeth” and a telltale white, waxy powder on the undersides of its leaves, which makes identification relatively easy.
 This powdery substance gives it a dusty appearance at a distance, which is why lamb’s quarter is sometimes called “white goosefoot.”